 3) 2015: Vince Dunn, Pick 56

-Vince Dunn exploded onto the NHL scene last year, seemingly out of nowhere.
+Vince Dunn exploded onto the NHL scene in the 2017-18 season, seemingly out of nowhere.
 He overtook defensive prospects like Jake Walman and Jordan Schmaltz in last season’s training camp, and became a fixture on the big league club.
-Going forward, it seems likely he will quarterback a power play unit and play consistently on the top four.
+In the long run, it seems likely he will quarterback a power play unit and play consistently on the top four.
 That the Blues drafted such a player late in the second round indicates that they know what they’re doing in the draft, particularly on defense.

 2) 2012: Colton Parayko, Pick 86